jdepool/CASHEA-APP/replit.md

 # Gestor de Cuotas - Sistema de Gestión de Pagos

 ## Overview
 This project is a professional web application for managing purchase orders with installment payments.
 It allows users to import Excel data for orders, payments, and marketplace orders, visualize detailed installment information, and track statuses, dates, and amounts.
-The system provides a weekly payments overview, ensures data persistence via PostgreSQL, and aims to offer a robust, user-friendly tool for efficient installment plan management, improving cash flow visibility and reducing manual data handling.
+The system provides a weekly payments overview, ensures data persistence via PostgreSQL, and includes an AI-powered assistant with RAG capabilities for natural language queries in Spanish.
+The system aims to offer a robust, user-friendly tool for efficient installment plan management, improving cash flow visibility and reducing manual data handling.

 ## User Preferences
 - I prefer clear and detailed explanations.